Argonne-National-Laboratory/ISOmodel/README.md

 Notes on the current differences between the monthly and hourly simulations.
-In general, the monthly simulation is considered to be "correct" and the goal is to bring the hourly simulation in line with its results.
+In general, the monthly simulation is considered to be "correct" and the goal is to bring the hourly simulation in line with its results, but this is not always the case.
+The goal is for the monthly and hourly simulations to produce relatively consistent results, except in cases where the hourly model is better able to express the property being studied (e.g., hourly occupancy schedules, thermal mass, etc.).

 ### ElecHeat ###

+**Untested** - Electric heating is untested, but presumably consistent because it's values shouldn't differ from gas heating.

 | Month | Monthly ElecHeat      | Hourly ElecHeat      | Difference    |
 |-------|-----------------------|----------------------|---------------|